psteitz/text-classification/src/docs/supervised/README.md

 Repeat until all of $T$ is used and return the final model.

 ## Implementation using HuggingFace transformers and Trainer
-For student training, we need to replace the standard cross-entrooy loss function that uses a one-hot target vector with one that can take a distribution, computed useing the teacher model.
+For student training, we need to replace the standard cross-entrooy loss function that uses a one-hot target vector with one that can take a distribution, computed using the teacher model.
 The easiset way to do this is to subclass the [HuggingFace Trainer](https://huggingface.co/docs/transformers/v4.34.1/en/main_classes/trainer#trainer) class, overriding its [compute_loss](https://github.com/huggingface/transformers/blob/v4.34.1/src/transformers/trainer.py#L2791) function.